alexcfv/url-shorter-bot/README.md

 #### 📝 Author's Note

 This is a learning project demonstrating interaction with the Telegram Bot API, Supabase, caching, HTTP, and context.
-It includes interesting implementations such as passing `telegram_id` into the context via middleware and interacting with it afterward,
-a simple request limiter, and most importantly — service architecture built using the Dependency Injection (DI) pattern.
+Service architecture built using the Dependency Injection (DI) pattern.

 # 🔗 URL Shortener Telegram Bot